fadytadrous/Get-Group-Assessment/README.md

 The test data is managed using the `config.properties` file, which is located under the `resources` folder.
 This file contains all the configurable data such as user credentials, URLs, and other test parameters.

 ## Base Class
-The `BaseClass` handles all the setup and teardown tasks required for running the tests.
+The `base Class` handles all the setup and teardown tasks required for running the tests.
 It includes:
 - **Driver Instantiation**: Initializes the WebDriver.
 - **`@BeforeMethod` and `@AfterMethod`**: Configures the preconditions and postconditions for each test case.